 For most people, life can be a series of ups and downs, good times and bad.
 Sometimes the downs are just too painful, the bad times go on for far too long, or our feelings get in the way of living the life we want, and we may need help to get back on track.
 Deciding to have counselling is an important sign that you really want things to change.
 You have already taken a significant first step towards making those changes.

 The next step is to find the counsellor who suits you best.
-You may wish to consider the counsellor’s model of working, their availability and accessibility, their training and experience, or whether they offer online counselling as well as face to face sessions.
+You may wish to consider the counsellor’s model of working, their availability and accessibility, or their training and experience.
 You may simply get a gut feeling that you have found the right counsellor for you.

 I've been counselling since 1989, and since then have been inspired by the resilience, bravery and sensitivity of the many adults, young people, families and couples I have worked with.
 I have extensive experience of working with sexual abuse and trauma, parenting and attachment difficulties, identity and relationship issues, depression and anxiety, bereavement and loss.
 I don’t claim to be an ‘expert’ in any of these areas because everyone's response is different and what matters is you and your own unique experience of these difficulties.
 I am committed to collaborating with you to find the resilient, hopeful part of yourself that becomes expert in managing your challenges and is motivated by the smallest signs of progress towards your preferred future.